What is Upper Blepharoplasty?

-With extensive experience gained over the course of 20 years, oculoplastic surgeon Dr. Amiya Prasad, M.D. has a keen eye for these types of procedures.
+With extensive experience gained over the course of 20 years and a member of American Society of Plastic Surgeons, New York based oculoplastic surgeon Amiya Prasad, M.D. has a keen eye for these types of procedures.
 He emphasizes that it is essential for a patient to make sure they find the right surgeon to do the job.
-In the event that an inexperienced surgeon takes an aggressive approach to upper eyelid blepharoplasty, a patient may be left with an unnatural expression and the inability to fully close their eyes.
+In the event that an inexperienced surgeon takes an aggressive approach to upper lid blepharoplasty, a patient may be left with an unnatural expression and the inability to fully close their eyes.

 People have various reasons for wanting to improve their upper eyelids.
 Here are some of the most common:

-- Age: Over time, the skin of your upper eyelids lose elasticity and volume, thus allowing it to droop unattractively over the eyes.
+- Age: Over time, the skin of your upper lids lose elasticity and volume, thus allowing it to droop unattractively over the eyes.

 - Genetics: Heavy, hooded eyelids run in the family.
 Sometimes, people experience excessively droopy eyelids to the point where their vision becomes affected.

-- Allergies : Due to the delicate nature of the skin around the eye, excess skin on the upper eyelids may sometimes cause irritation.
+- Allergies : Due to the delicate nature of the eyelid skin, excess skin on the upper eyelids may sometimes cause irritation.
 This is especially apparent in runners, who experience irritation when sweat drips down their eyes.

 - Cosmetic: Many people of Asian descent including Chinese, Korean, an Japanese desire a double eyelids or a natural crease on their upper eyelid to make the eyes look more open and attractive.
 Some women also find that having excess skin on the upper eyelids makes it difficult to apply makeup.

 How is Blepharoplasty Surgery Performed?

 Upper Eyelid Blepharoplasty Recovery